-On the back of their newly created cheat sheet, James Lewis and Filipe Lopes explain the importance of having the right information to hand for Hyper-V when using the task-based command-line shell and scripting language, PowerShell:
+On the back of their newly created PowerShell cheat sheet, James Lewis and Filipe Lopes explain the importance of having the right information to hand when using Hyper-V VM technology.

 Since the rise of VMware in the early noughties, most personal labs/virtualization ran on VMWare workstation or ESX (GSX for those from that era), but Hyper-V is now built into Windows 10.

-You might be expecting a nice graphical interface to work with, but that’s not such the case now- the days of DOS-type long commands have now returned!
-System admins now need to know their stuff again, as opposed to just clicking around for the right option.
+You might expect a nice graphical interface to work with, but that’s not the case now- the days of long DOS-type commands have returned!
+System admins now need to know their stuff again, as opposed to clicking around for the right option.

 Adoption of Hyper-V technology

-With the ability to turn on virtualisation technology on most desktop computers, more and more junior or trainee staff are using it to learn with.
+With the ability to turn on virtualisation technology on most desktop computers, more and more junior or trainee staff are training with it.
 When things do go wrong, looking up a specific event log or being pointed to an underlying issue which isn’t directly related to Hyper-V (as opposed to searching forums which you mostly have to sign up or contribute to) can save hours of work.